-By 1936, Ziggy who was over ten feet tall and weighed six tons according to different reports, was bought by the life and won, but Lewis left the zoo after the incident.
-For nearly thirty years, Ziggy was chained to a wall in an indoor enclosure away from the other elephants.
-He did not see sunlight until 1970 when he was "released from his sentence," as Sara Jane Goodyear from the Chicago Tribune so rightly stated.
-At the time, a campaign was started by the new zoo director to build Ziggy a facility that allowed him free access to and from his stall without much human contact.
+By 1936, Ziggy who was over ten feet tall and weighed six tons according to different reports, was bought by the contact.
 It was completed in 1971.
 In March of 1975, Ziggy fell eight feet into a moat that separated him from the zoo visitors.
 He laid there for 31 hours, injured, with little human contact until he was able to lift himself up, climb up a makeshift ramp, and walk back to his enclosure.
 He died in October that year.
 He was 58.
 Almost half his life was spent chained to a wall.